 Centrepoint gives homeless young people a safe place to stay while they get help to move on with their lives.

-We support more than 9,000 homeless 16-25 year olds a year into a home and a job in London, Bradford and Sunderland.
+We support more than 9,000 homeless 16-25 year olds a year into a home and a job in London, Manchester, Yorkshire and the North East.

 Every homeless young person is different - we have services for young single parents, young people leaving care and young people escaping violence and abuse.
 We run short-stay hostels, supported flats and services where homeless young people can study and train.
 A safe place to stay is the foundation from which they can tackle the problems that led them to become homeless.
 Currently, 90 per cent of young people move on from Centrepoint positively.

 We provide 1,246 bed spaces for homeless young people